Chondrus crispus: Description

 Chondrus crispus is a relatively small sea alga, reaching up to a little more than 20 cm in length.
 It grows from a discoid holdfast and branches four or five times in a dichotomous, fan-like manner.
 The morphology is highly variable, especially the broadness of the thalli.
 The branches are 2–15 mm broad and firm in texture, and the color ranges from bright green towards the surface of the water, to deep red at greater depths.
-The gametophytes (see below) often show a blue iridescence at the tip of the fronds and fertile sporophytes show a spotty pattern.
+The gametophytes (see below) often show a blue iridescence at the tip of the fronds which is attributed to structural coloration and fertile sporophytes show a spotty pattern.
 Mastocarpus stellatus (Stackhouse) Guiry is a similar species which can be readily distinguished by its strongly channelled and often somewhat twisted thalli.

 Irish moss undergoes an alternation of generation lifecycle common in many species of algae.
 The two distinct stages are the sexual haploid gametophyte stage and the asexual diploid sporophyte stage.
 In addition, a third stage – the carposporophyte – is formed on the female gametophyte after fertilization.
 The male and female gametophytes produce gametes which fuse to form a diploid carposporophyte, which forms carpospores, which develops into the sporophyte.
 The sporophyte then undergoes meiosis to produce haploid tetraspores (which can be male or female) that develop into gametophytes.
 The three stages (male, female, and sporophyte) are difficult to distinguish when they are not fertile; however, the gametophytes often show a blue iridescence.